-During the annual Hands Across the Border campaign, Georgia law enforcement meets their counterparts in communities near the Alabama, Tennessee, North Carolina, South Carolina and Florida state lines to conduct road checks.
-In the past, the campaign has had a history of catching not only drunk drivers, but drug offenders, fugitives, drivers with outstanding warrants, unlicensed and uninsured drivers and those transporting improperly restrained child passengers.
+During the 24th annual Hands Across the Border campaign, Georgia law enforcement will be meeting their counterparts in communities near the Alabama, Tennessee, North Carolina, South Carolina and Florida state lines to conduct road checks.
+In the past, this campaign has had a history of not only catching drunk drivers, but drug offenders, fugitives, drivers with outstanding warrants, unlicensed and uninsured drivers and those transporting improperly restrained child passengers.

-For six days leading up to Labor Day weekend, police, sheriff’s deputies and state troopers throughout Georgia rendezvous in communities near the state line to set up checkpoints and catch impaired drivers entering and leaving Georgia.
-They also gather with the Governor’s Office of Highway Safety at state welcome centers for media interviews and the traditional handshake to signify their partnership in this year’s campaign.
+From Monday, Aug.
+31 through Friday, Sept.
+4, officers throughout Georgia will rendezvous with their neighboring law enforcement peers in communities near the state line to catch impaired drivers entering and leaving the state.
+They will also gather with the Governor’s Office of Highway Safety every evening for news conferences and the traditional handshake to signify their partnership in this year’s campaign.
 However, it is not about the media attention.
-Georgia launches this high-visibility enforcement campaign to put a serious dent in the number of impaired drivers Georgia sees at the end of the summer.
+Georgia launches this high-visibility enforcement campaign to put a serious dent in the number of impaired drivers seen at the end of the summer.
 With the help of the media, those who have been drinking will hopefully never get behind the wheel.

 “We have been doing this for a long time,” GOHS Law Enforcement Services Director Roger Hayes said.
 “Unfortunately, the reason we keep doing this campaign is because every year, we catch impaired, unbelted, uninsured and distracted drivers.
 While we would prefer if these motorists never hit the road, we are committed to taking them off it.”